thriveweb/davis-legal/content/pages/faq.md

       Some legal exceptions apply to this rule, but they are rare and narrow in application.
-    title: Confidential information
+    title: Are discussions with barristers confidential?
   - content: >-
-      Rob is concerned about the environment.
+      Rob is concerned about the impacts of his business on the environment.

       He strives to minimise the impact of his professional business activity as